 During the late ‘80s and early ‘90s, Scotty designed putters for the Ray Cook Golf Company, Maxfli, Cleveland Classics, Founders Golf and Mizuno before striking out on his own with his wife Kathy to start Cameron Golf International.
-It was 1992 and CGI’s goal was to design and manufacture the finest putters for the best players in the world.
+In 1992, CGI’s goal was to design and manufacture the finest putters for the best players in the world.

 That meant traveling to PGA Tour events where they convinced touring professionals to try and trust their putters in the game’s most grueling conditions.
 Perseverance paid off in 1993 when, after working with a top-ranked professional who was struggling with his putting, Scotty created a custom putter that was used to win the Masters.
 It was a major turning point for the company, and would change the Camerons’ lives forever.

 Our goal is to make the finest putters for the best players in the world.”

 Gaining a reputation as the young putter maker from California whose prototype creation was used to win golf’s greatest tournament, Scotty began to receive interest from the golf industry’s heavyweights.
 Introduced to Wally Uihlein, CEO of Acushnet Company/Titleist, by well-known teaching pro Peter Kostis after the 1994 PLAYERS Championship, it became clear that Wally and Scotty shared the same vision for quality design and manufacturing.
 A relationship was formed, and in September of 1994, Cameron Golf International and Acushnet Company became partners.

 Innovation Throughout The Years